BenSanex/BenSanex.github.io/_posts/2023-12-28-venezuela-day-1.md

 ---
 layout: post
-title:  "Hello from Mexico"
+title:  "Hello Culture Shocks"
 date:   2023-12-27
 categories: update post travel
 tags: [Post, Travel, Venezuela]
-featured_image: national_cathedral.jpg
+featured_image: none
 ---

 Valencia International Airport sounds like a serious airport but in reality its a single runway and you disembark on stairs then walk to the terminal.
 They must not handle more than a handful of flights per day.
 We got some Tylenol while waiting at customs from one of the other parents and that seemed to help Mila's earache a bit.